very-good-science/data-ethics-club/site/join_in/meetings/2024/01-jan/31-01-24_meeting.md

 [Zoom link][zoom]

-Link to content: [CONTENT-NAME][content]
+Link to content: [Duolingo Turns to AI][content]

 ### Description
 You're welcome to join us for our next Data Ethics Club meeting on [31st January 2024 at 1pm UK time][timedate].
 You don't need to register, just pop in.
-This time we're going to watch/read [NAME OF CONTENT][content] by AUTHOR(S), which is a VERY-SHORT-DESCRIPTION.
+This time we're going to read a Washington Post Article called [Duolingo cuts workers as it relies more on AI][content] by Gerrit De Vynck, which is about how AI is being used at popular language learning site Duolingo...

-Thank you to PERSON-WHO-SUGGESTED for suggesting this week's content, and to SESSION-LEADER, who'll be leading this week's meeting.
+Thank you to Huw for suggesting this week's content, and Amy for writing our discussion questions!

 ### Discussion points